DTH-BA/global-ai-job-market-analysis/README.md

 ---

 ## ❓  3.
-Analytical Questions
+Revised Analytical Questions

-This project investigates the following key questions:
+This exploratory analysis focuses on the following key questions based on available data:

-1. Which AI-related job titles are in highest demand across different quarters and months?
+1. Which AI-related job titles are in highest demand across different time periods and countries?
-2. Which job roles benefit or suffer from AI disruption?
+2. How do AI job postings trend over time, particularly in SMEs?
-3. What are the most essential skills across industries and job roles?
+3. What are the most sought-after technical skills in AI job postings?
-4. Which features most strongly correlate with salary: role, skills, industry, education, etc.?
-5. Are salary distributions significantly different across job titles within the same industry?
+4. How do salaries vary based on job title, experience, remote work ratio, company size, and industry?
+5. What is the relationship between education level and AI job availability or salary potential?

+*Note: The original question regarding job roles affected by AI disruption is not addressed in this phase due to data limitations.*
 ---

 ## 👥 4.
 Target Audience